msirringhaus/msirringhaus.github.io/_posts/2020-2-9-Where-everything-went-wrong.md

    └─ ...
 ```

-Same goes for opening files that happens in multiple places (two examples of which are shown in `init()`), so getting `FileNotFound` without context is going to be equally fun, and so on.
+Same goes for opening files, which happens in multiple places (two examples of which are shown in `init()`), so getting `FileNotFound` without context is going to be equally fun, and so on.

 # Wrapping up (your errors)